psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 larger hive masses it has a distributed AI capacity that can build anything you like.
 It will turn itself into whatever tool is necessary.
 There's a library of shapes we've preprogrammed but that was just for development.
-It can work out what it needs to be from the context its in.
+It can work out what it needs to be from the context it's in.
 We've had it use hydroflouric leaching on moon regolith and building a ton more of its own nanocomponents.
 There, I told you, self-replication!
-We can get on with making real Von Neumann probes now."
+We can get on with making real Von Neumann probes now, you know, ships that can keep themselves going indefinitely."
 She smiled broadly.
+"Now, Doug, your turn."

+Doug's eyes flitted between them.
+Doug looked at the Colonel who nodded.

+"Let's see, the quantum computation part of the puzzle is fully integrated in our recent tests and Chalmers has cracked the other main bit, you know, the space-time-mind equations have been solved.
+Do you see?
+Solved finally, so the 'machine' isn't a machine any more, in actual fact, it is genuinely sentient so far as we can tell that is, the singularity threshold has been maintained and has been for a few years now, so.."

 Colonel Nimes stood and clapped his hands.
 "Fantastic!
 Right so Doug, you get your team and your rig to Florida in seven days time, right?"
 Doug nodded.